rerun/rerun/modules/stubbs/lib/stub/README.md

 ### Directory structure

-Each meta-module has a directory position under lib:
+Each stub has a directory position under lib:

-    $RERUN_MODULES/stubbs/lib/meta-module/$META-MODULE
+    $RERUN_MODULES/stubbs/lib/stub/$STUB

-For example, the "bash" meta-module looks like so:
+For example, the "bash" stub looks like so:

-    stubbs/lib/meta-module/bash
+    stubbs/lib/stub/bash
     ├── generate-options
     ├── metadata
     └── templates